(Stock Image)

 crm/ow pgs, Coverless: 1st wrap, cf missing, 25th-28th pages missing, affects story, 2nd, 3rd, 4th wrap damaged.
 Incomplete

-1st app.
-Dr. Death; 2nd Batman cover
+1st appearance of Dr. Death; 2nd Batman cover app.

 Artists Information